yagu0/erdiag/README.md

 This parser reads ER diagrams definition files, and produces two types of diagrams + SQL code.
 [Graphviz](https://www.graphviz.org/) is used on server side to translate parsed graph descriptions into SVG objects.

-*Note:* at the moment, only the conceptual graph is implemented, and no comments are allowed in textual descriptions.
+*Note:* at the moment only the conceptual graph is implemented, and no comments are allowed in textual descriptions.
 At least the former is planned, and also probably a way to indicate relative identifiers.

 -----